adafruit/Adafruit_Faux86/README.md

 Adafruit_Faux86 is an Arduino library with example to run Faux86, based on excellent work at
 - https://github.com/moononournation/T-Deck/blob/main/esp32-faux86/esp32-faux86.ino
-- Faux86-remake: https://github.com/moononournation/Faux86-remake.git which is based on https://github.com/ArnoldUK/Faux86-remake
+- Faux86-remake: https://github.com/moononournation/Faux86-remake.git which is based on https://github.com/ArnoldUK/Faux86-remake.
+Note: on Linux, you may need to make change as https://github.com/ArnoldUK/Faux86-remake/pull/5

 Example can run MS-DOS 6.x + Windows 3.0 and can several DOS games such as Dangerous Dave (could hang after a while), Prince of Persia, Mario, Wolf3d etc ... and work with USB host shield (max3421e) to support USB keyboard, mouse.